 Allow OA to SA Transfer

 Finally, indicate whether or not you would allow the CPF simulator to automatically transfer your ordinary account balance to your special account until your FRS is reached.
 You can compare your CPF outputs based on allowed or not allowed settings.
-Try yourself and see the various outputs by the simulator.
+Try yourself and see the various outputs of the simulator.
 By default, this value is set to false.

 - Bonus is added in the first month of the year.